 Buying & Storing

 Choose okra pods that are between 2 and 4 inches long.
 Longer okra can be used, but they won’t be as flavorful and can be woody.
-Some varieties, especially those with thin flesh, can remain tender despite getting big, so when in doubt you can always take a munch on a larger pod and see what you think.
+Some varieties, especially those with thin flesh, can remain tender despite getting big.

 Place fresh okra in a paper bag or wrap pods in a paper towel and place in a perforated plastic bag.
 Store okra in the refrigerator for 2 to 3 days.
-Okra may last longer in the refrigerator but the pods will begin to turn brown.
 For long-term storage, okra may be frozen or pickled.
-To freeze okra, trim the stem ends, but do not cut into the pod when you trim, and then blanch the pods (see instructions below).
+To freeze okra, trim the stem ends, but do not cut into the pod when you trim, and then blanch the pods.
 Freeze whole or sliced pods in air-tight containers or freezer bags.

-Run okra pods under cool water and pat dry.
+Preparation – run okra pods under cool water and pat dry.
 If the pods are fuzzy, use a damp paper towel to gently rub the skin of the pod to remove the fuzz.
-If there is a portion of stem still attached to the pod use a knife to remove it.
+If there is a portion of stem still attached to the pod, use a knife to remove it.
 If you’re preparing okra whole, try not to cut into the pod when removing the stem.
-If you’re preparing sliced okra then you can just cut the stem off completely.
+If you’re preparing sliced okra, cut the stem off completely.

-Raw: eat raw okra pods whole or slice them up and add to salads.
-You can even lightly dust them in a spice mixture and eat them as a snack.
+Raw – eat raw okra pods whole or slice them and add to salads.
+You can even lightly dust them in a spice mixture and eat as a snack.

-Sautéing: cut pods into slices or in half length-wise and sauté with other vegetables (peppers, tomato, eggplant, onion, etc.).
-You can also sauté them whole.
+Sauté – cut pods into slices or in half lengthwise and sauté with other vegetables (peppers, tomato, eggplant, onion, etc.).
 Eat as a side or stir-fry with rice or noodles.

-Frying: slice the pods into ½ to 1-inch sections or leave whole, batter with egg and cornmeal, and lightly fry in a pan of oil until golden brown.
-This is by no means the only way to fry okra.
-There are many different batters that you can use for fried okra so don’t be afraid to be adventurous and try something new.
+Fry – slice the pods into ½ to 1-inch sections or leave whole, batter with egg and cornmeal, and lightly fry in a pan of oil until golden brown.

-Blanching: leave the pods whole (stem trimmed) and drop in a pot of boiling water.
-After 3-4 minutes strain out the pods and quickly drop them in a bowl of ice water to halt the cooking process cooking.
+Blanch – leave the pods whole (stem trimmed) and drop in a pot of boiling water.
+After 3-4 minutes, strain out the pods and quickly drop them in a bowl of ice water to halt the cooking process.
 Whole okra is often blanched before being sliced and added to soups or stews as a thickener.

-Pickling: leave the pods whole (stem trimmed); pierce each pod 3-4 times with a fork to break the flesh; stuff mason jar with pods, garlic, and other herbs; fill the jar with boiling pickling solution (vinegar, water, salt, and spices).
+Pickle – leave the pods whole (stem trimmed), pierce each pod 3-4 times with a fork to break the flesh and fill a mason jar with pods, garlic, and other herbs.
+Fill the jar with boiling pickling solution (vinegar, water, salt, and spices).
 Let cool.
-Cover and store in the refrigerator or can for long-term storage ina cupboard.
+Cover and store in the refrigerator.